priyansh210/ns3-marl-uav/README.md

 7. Manually install the ns3-ai message
    types: `pip install -e ./contrib/ai/python_utils -e ./contrib/ai/model/gym-interface/py`
 8. Compile everything with `./ns3 build`
-9. You are now able to start the training of our example scenario, such as `defiance-balance2` with `run-agent train -n defiance-balance2`.
+9. You are now able to start the training of our example scenario, such as `uav-sim` with `run-agent train -n uav-sim --training-params policy=shared --ns3-settings parallel=5 --iterations 200 --rollout-fragment-length 500`.
 See `run-agent --help` for more info.

+10. You can refer files `uav-node` and `uav-env-creator` to modify the evnironement and uavs.
 ### Development tools

 This repo comes with additional developer tools, which may be installed with `poetry install --with dev`.